Updated on September 22, 2023.

 To begin with, it’s crucial to establish a formal change management process.
 This process isn’t just some optional rule book.
 It’s the core of how you review the impact of any and all modifications in Salesforce.

-Even minor tweaks, code, configurations, and data adjustments can impact financial reporting and other compliance requirements.
+Even minor tweaks to code and configurations, as well as data adjustments, can impact the accuracy of your financial reporting.
 A formal process makes it easier to keep track of these changes and their consequences so nothing slips through the cracks.